BadProger228/MeterPay/README.md

 # MeterPay

 ## Description
-**Payment Manager** is a desktop application that allows users to view and process utility payments for different buildings.
+**MeterPay** is a desktop application that allows users to view and process utility payments for different buildings.
 Payments are loaded from a SQL database.
 Through a simple user interface, users can select a house from the list and view its current unpaid bills.
 Each bill can be paid by clicking the **"Pay"** button.

 ## Features
 - Load and display utility bills from a SQL database.